DSARG/amorf/README.md

 This project was created as part of a masters thesis by David Hildner

 ## Motivation
+Multi-output (or multi-target) regression models are models with multiple continous target variables.

+This framework was largely inspired by

+> Borchani, Hanen & Varando, Gherardo & Bielza, Concha & Larranaga, Pedro.
+(2015).
+A survey on multi-output regression.
+Wiley Interdisciplinary Reviews: Data Mining and Knowledge Discovery.
+5. 10.1002/widm.1157.

+The idea of this framework/library is to collect and combine several different apporaches of multi-output regression in one place.
+This allows you to get started real quick and then extend and tweak the provided models to suit your needs.
 ## Getting Started

 [//]: # (### Prerequisites )